What is myrcene?

 Each terpene has unique features that influence how it interacts with other compounds inside and outside of plants.
 For example, studies have looked at myrcene’s possible role in shaping the way different plant compounds work together, especially within terpene and cannabinoid profiles.

-Order and enjoy up to 30% off your CBD oil purchase
+Order and save up to 30% on CBD oil

-Myrcene is a terpene that occurs naturally in many plants, including hops, thyme, lemongrass, mangoes, and cannabis.
+Myrcene is a terpene that occurs naturally in many plants, including hops, thyme, lemongrass, mangoes and cannabis.
 It is especially notable in some cannabis varieties, particularly those with indica-leaning characteristics.

-Best known for its earthy and musky aroma, myrcene often carries subtle notes of citrus, herbs, or cloves, which contribute to the layered scent profiles found in both cannabis and other botanicals.
+Best known for its earthy and musky aroma, myrcene often carries subtle notes of citrus, herbs or cloves, which contribute to the layered scent profiles found in both cannabis and other botanicals.

-Classified as a monoterpenoid—comprising two linked isoprene units—myrcene bears the systematic name 7-methyl-3-methylene-1,6-octadiene.
+Classified as a monoterpenoid, comprising two linked isoprene units, myrcene bears the systematic name 7-methyl-3-methylene-1,6-octadiene.
 It has a molecular formula of C10H16 and a relative molecular mass of approximately 136.24 g/mol.
 Structurally, it features a chain-like arrangement with a six-carbon backbone and an unsaturated five-carbon tail.

 Throughout history, plants high in myrcene have been used in cultural traditions across regions of South America and Africa.
-Today, myrcene continues to be valued for its fragrance and for the way it enriches the sensory qualities of essential oils, botanical extracts, and fragrance blends.
+Today, myrcene continues to be valued for its fragrance and for the way it enriches the sensory qualities of essential oils, botanical extracts and fragrance blends.

 In cannabis, myrcene plays a role in shaping the plant’s overall profile through its interactions with cannabinoids and other terpenes.
 These interactions influence the layered aromas and sensory traits that distinguish different varieties.